 Comic Republic‘s Guardian Prime #8, where do I begin?
 It’s stunning and compelling.
 The art (lines and colors) is better and the story thankfully, steers further away from it’s Superman inspiration.

 The issue starts off with a supposedly off-duty GP playing honored guest at a Nigerian independence day celebration.
 He has the Extremes, (his sidekick team of para-humans) taking care of minor business.

-Fast forward to a confrontation an inquisitional and cautionary meeting with Jade Waziri, the no nonsense NACSS director who’s recently been messing with powers beyond her, powers directly related to GP.
+a confrontation an inquisitional and cautionary meeting with Jade Waziri, the no-nonsense NACSS director who’s recently been messing with powers beyond her, powers directly related to GP.

 But she’s not the only noob who’s been messing with the unknown, so has the USA and that’s where things get interesting…….